Generating Novel Scene Compositions from Single Images and Videos: Experiments

-In Table \ref{table:main_ablation} we demonstrate the importance of the proposed modifications.
-In each line we remove only one model component, starting from our full model.
-Firstly, we ablate our discriminator architecture, testing it without any branches (No branches), corresponding to a standard GAN discriminator, and without the layout branch or the content branch.
-The model without branches is trained together with our proposed DR and FA, as well as differentiable augmentations (DA) as in \citep{Karras2020TrainingGA,Zhao2020DifferentiableAF}.
+\myparagraph{Ablations on the main model components.} In Table \ref{table:main_ablation}, we demonstrate the importance of the main components of SIV-GAN.
+In each row, we remove only one model component, starting from the full SIV-GAN model.

+Firstly, we ablate our discriminator architecture.
+We remove the layout branch, the content branch, or both (no branches).
+The latter corresponds to a standard GAN discriminator.
+The model without branches is trained together with our proposed diversity regularization (DR) and feature augmentation (FA), as well as differentiable augmentations (DA) as in \citep{Karras2020TrainingGA,Zhao2020DifferentiableAF}.
 However, as seen from Table \ref{table:main_ablation}, it memorizes the training images and reproduces them with poor diversity.
 Using only one of the branches shows good diversity, but the model fails to generate globally-coherent images, having a high $\frac{H\times W}{16}$ SIFID.
+The qualitative results for these ablation models in the Single Image setting are presented in Fig.~\ref{fig:qual_ablations_d}.
+We observe that the visual results correspond well to the conclusions from Table \ref{table:main_ablation}.
+For example, employing none of the branches only reproduces the training image.
+The model without the layout branch generates different objects in various combinations, but the model often fails to position the objects correctly or to generate globally-coherent layouts.
+In particular, there might be a horizon discontinuity, or air balloons may follow unrealistically structured positions in a grid.
+On the other hand, the model trained without the content branch generates images with more realistic layouts, but does not preserve the content distribution of the original training image, distorting the appearance of objects or perturbing their shapes.

-The qualitative results for these ablation models, as well as additional analysis of branches learning content and layout, are presented in App. \ref{supp:qual_ablations_d}.
-Next, we observe the effect of the proposed diversity regularization (DR), feature augmentation (FA), and low-level loss $\mathcal{L}_{D_{low\text{-}level}}$.
-Without DR, the model does not achieve multi-modality, scoring low on diversity metrics.
-The absence of FA notably decreases diversity, which is reflected in the diversity scores dropping by 0.02-0.08 points.
-Removing $\mathcal{L}_{D_{low\text{-}level}}$ also reduces diversity; we discuss this effect in App. \ref{supp:low-level}.
-Overall, we observe that the success of our model in both settings is enabled by both the two-branch discriminator and the diversity regularization.
-In App.~\ref{sec:app_fewshot} we also show the benefit of using SIV-GAN discriminator for few-shot image synthesis, outperforming the FastGAN model.
+Next, we observe the effect of the proposed DR and FA.
+Without DR, the model does not achieve multi-modality, scoring low in all the diversity metrics.
+The absence of FA notably decreases diversity, resulting in the diversity scores dropping by 0.02-0.08 points.
+The qualitative results for these models are shown in Fig. \ref{fig:fa}.
+SIV-GAN without DR does not mitigate overfitting, suffering from mode collapse.
+The model with DR but without FA manages to generate diverse images.
+However, such a model produces only modest diversity in content and layouts, e.g., it only slightly translates a rock to new locations in the image.